 The AQL for earning a minimum of a Satisfactory rating is 80% of the total small business subcontracting goal at the end of the base term, five years.
 If the Master Contract Option is exercised for the Contractor, the AQL remains 80% for each interim year.

 AQL - Interim and Final Contract Years

-The table below depicts CPARS ratings based upon meeting the set goals and Contractor's good faith efforts demonstrated toward meeting all small business subcontracting goals.
+The table below depicts CPARS or another contract performance assessment report ratings based upon meeting the set goals and Contractor's good faith efforts demonstrated toward meeting all small business subcontracting goals.